omkarmoghe/dotfiles/README.md

-# dotfiles
+# Dotfiles
-Dotfiles and other misc settings.
+My "dotfiles" and other misc settings.

 ## Usage
 Fork/clone and edit the files as needed.
 Set the `$DOTFILE_ROOT` env var either directly in `.zshrc` or in your shell: